Why choose our Leeds Divorce Solicitors

 If financial disclosure has been exchanged but there is credible cause to question this then there are a number of steps that can be taken to address any concerns in respect of the disclosure exercise.
 This may include obtaining expert advice from valuers who can inspect property or personal belongings.
 A forensic accountant may need to be instructed to value business interests or an actuary’s assistance may be sought to provide a fair value of a particularly complex pension scheme.

-At any stage in proceedings, where there is concern that a party has or may dispose of assets to try to defeat a former spouses matrimonial claims then applications to the court may need to be made for avoidance of disposition orders or for injunctions such as freezing orders, to protect other assets where there is a risk of further dissipation.
+At any stage in proceedings, where there is concern that a party has or may dispose of assets to try to defeat a former spouse's matrimonial claims then applications to the court may need to be made for avoidance of disposition orders or for injunctions such as freezing orders, to protect other assets where there is a risk of further dissipation.

-In these situations, prompt action on behalf of your lawyer underpinned by a careful analysis of your spouses financial position is essential.
+In these situations, prompt action on behalf of your lawyer underpinned by a careful analysis of your spouse's financial position is essential.

 Mediation is one form of alternative dispute resolution.
 In appropriate circumstances it can be a powerful tool to assist parties to reach agreement about a number of issues that often arise following relationship breakdown.
 This could include what to do with the finances or how to organise the care arrangements of any children of the family.
 The process of mediation is designed to support parties to reach agreement without needing to rely on either the court system or an arbitrator to determine their case for them.
 Consequently, people who engage in mediation often have more control over the compromises that they are prepared to make in their case and this can be important and empowering.
 Mediation is not about attributing blame and the process is designed to help people focus on the future rather than the past.

-The mediator’s role is to set parameters for dialogue so that you and your former partner can negotiate meaningfully in a controlled, safe environment.
-Your mediator should work with you both to help you identify what you want to achieve and help you work towards an acceptable solution in respect of matters of dispute between you.
 Before any joint meetings are held the mediator should meet you both independently of one another for an initial assessment meeting.
 This meeting is used to explain the process, identify your respective objectives and clarify what is important to each of you.
-The mediator will also use this meeting to assess whether they think mediation would be suitable and appropriate in your particular case.
+The mediator will also use this meeting to assess whether they think mediation would be suitable and appropriate in your case.

 If mediation proceeds, one or more joint meetings will be arranged which are facilitated by the mediator.